doars/staark/README.md

 ### Performance

 To give an indication how staark performs I tried writing a simple, probably flawed, benchmark that pushes items onto a list similar to a todo app.
-I expected it to be slower than Hyperapp because it does not uses proxies for state management, which is typically slower.
-Oddly enough the results indicate staark being over fifteen times faster than Hyperapp.
-I have so far been unable to pinpoint the exact reason why.
+It shows a significant performance improvement, of a few hundred percent, when compared HyperApp and causes less calls to the garbage collector, it does take a millisecond longer to startup though.
 See the [benchmarks directory](https://github.com/doars/staark/tree/main/benchmarks) for the code used.

 ## Future ideas